 - Lack of corporate governance

-Directors and officers can be personally sued by a variety of parties including employees, vendors, investors, and customers.
-Exactly who is covered at your business depends on the level of protection you purchase.
-For example, D&O insurance can be expanded to broader management liability insurance, which covers the corporation itself as well as the personal liabilities for the directors and officers of the corporation.
+Directors and officers can be personally sued by a variety of parties, including employees, vendors, investors, and customers.
+Exactly who is covered at your business depends on the level of protection you purchase and the Sides selected.
+Reviewing your corporate bylaws and legal requirements in your state is essential to avoid coverage gaps or insufficient protection.

 Items not covered in an insurance policy are called exclusions.
 Most of the exclusions in a D&O insurance policy are intentional illegal acts.
-For example, a D&O insurance policy will not cover fraud, embezzlement or decisions made for illegal personal profit.
+For example, a D&O insurance policy will not cover actual fraud, embezzlement, or decisions made for illegal personal profit.